nvdaaddons/debugHelper/readme.md

 ## Changelog

-* Version 1.0.2 (2019-08-28)
+Important changes only; see the git history for small stuff.

-    - Translation and code cleanup.
+Latest version: 1.0.3.
+(2019-08-29)

 * Version 1.0.1 (2019-08-26)
-    - Minor bug-fix version to probably fix an install problem on certain versions of Windows.
+    - Minor bugfix version to probably solve an install problem on certain versions of Windows.
 * Version 1.0 (2019-08-22)
     - Initial release.
 Including following features:
         + Ability to generate numbered mark lines in the log (at info level).